-Very loose to loose fill materials, extending to between 0.80± and 2.15± m were encountered at or near ground surface of Boreholes 103 to 105, and more extensive native loose soil conditions were occasionally encountered within the near surface soils of some boreholes (e.g. Boreholes 2, 4, 5, and 104).
-In their current condition, these soils not suitable to support future house foundations.
+More extensive loose soil conditions were occasionally encountered in the near surface soils of some of the boreholes (e.g. Boreholes 4 and 5) which are not suitable to support future house foundations in their current condition.
 Removal of such loose zones and replacement with engineered fill (where necessary) is considered to be a suitable and practical remedy to repair such areas.

-Shallow groundwater conditions were encountered at all ten (10) borehole locations with the water table measured across all site visits at depths between 1.99 (Borehole 5) and 5.39 mbgs (Borehole 1), corresponding to elevations ranging between 425.02 and 423.56 m.
-Shallow groundwater flows towards the south/southeastern portion of the property in the direction of a nearby wetland.
-Based on both the single well response tests and grain size analyses, the hydraulic conductivity values for the fine to medium sand deposit were calculated at approximately 1×10^{-4} m/s.
+Shallow groundwater conditions were encountered at all thirteen (13) borehole locations with the water table measured across all site visits at depths between 2.27 (Borehole 5) and 0.25 mbgs (Borehole 8), corresponding to elevations ranging between 423.62 and 420.28 m.
+Shallow groundwater flows southerly towards the southeastern portion of the property in the direction of the wetland.
+Additionally, groundwater appears to also flow into the existing drainage feature located within the southwestern corner of the site.
+Based on both the single well response tests and grain size analyses, the hydraulic conductivity values for the fine to medium sand deposit were calculated between 3 x 10^{-5} and 9 x 10^{-5} m/s.

-Within the southern portion of the proposed development where groundwater is found at a shallower depth, it is recommended that a permanent groundwater management system (GWMS) be implemented for the development of the subdivision lands to control future groundwater levels and prevent future wet basement problems.
+It is recommended that a permanent groundwater management system (GWMS) be implemented for the development of the subdivision lands to control future groundwater levels and prevent future wet basement problems.
 Alternatively, the site can be raised to establish basement floor levels at least 0.6 m above high groundwater levels which will be determined through on-going monitoring as part of the CVD hydrogeological study.

-Furthermore, it is recommended that any existing below-grade drains, drainage tiles or drainage tile networks in the agricultural fields be fully understood/investigated to establish how their presence (or removal) would impact the shallow groundwater system and the proposed development.
+Furthermore, it is recommended that any existing below-grade drains, drainage tiles or drainage tile networks be fully understood/investigated to understand how their presence (or removal) would impact the shallow groundwater system and the proposed development.